 1) For most users, who wish to create an installer from the general release version of the OS, download a copy of macOS Monterey from the Mac App Store.

 If you wish to create a beta installer instead, users with a paid Apple Developer account can download the Beta Access Utility from the downloads section of their Apple Developer account page.
 Once installed, open System Preferences > Software Update to view and download the beta.

 Other users can join the Public Beta for free and will receive beta releases on a slightly delayed schedule.
 Public Beta users will be provided with a slightly different version of the Beta Access Utility.
 Once installed, open System Preferences > Software Update to view and download the beta.

-2) When your download has completed, your Mac will launch the macOS 12 installer app.
-We do not want to install it now, so quit it, open your /Applications folder and locate the installer in there.
-Don’t rename it or move it out of /Applications.
+2) When your download is complete, your Mac will launch the macOS 12 installer app.
+We do not want to install it now, so quit it, open your Applications folder and locate the installer in there.
+Don’t rename it or move it out of Applications.

-4) Name the newly formatted drive USB, for ease.
+4) Name the newly formatted drive USB for ease.
+(Use all uppercase alphabets.)

 sudo /Applications/Install\ macOS\ Monterey\ beta.app/Contents/Resources/createinstallmedia --volume /Volumes/USB --nointeraction